Table of Contents

 Custom bags also allow for larger quantities at a lower cost, reducing the plastic waste from packaging.
 In addition, many companies will get Child-Resistant Exit Bags to put non-CR containers inside to remain compliant.

-Each state can implement its own packaging regulations for cannabis sales.
+Each state can implement its own cannabis packaging regulations for retail.
 In the state of Illinois, “Packaging of any product containing cannabis shall be child-resistant and light-resistant consistent with current standards, including the Consumer Product Safety Commission standards referenced by the Poison Prevention Act.”

 In Nevada, “Any product containing marijuana must be packaged in child-resistant packaging in accordance with 16 C.F.R. § 1700 or the standards specified in subsection 2 or 3.”